- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-This course requires all students to write their midterms and final exam in person at the above dates/times/locations..
-Students must submit e-mail address when registering.
+Students must submit email address when registering.
+This course requires all students to write their midterms and final exam in person at the above dates/times/locations.
 To be successful in our online courses, plan to spend 7-10 hours per course each week on your studies, starting Week 1.
 Our courses are paced and highly interactive with participation requirements weekly.
-This online course is NOT self-paced.
-You must have an e-mail address and access to a computer capable of downloading basic documents.
-You are not required to be online at a specific time of the day; however you are required to submit all assignments on their due dates.
+Frequent contributions to asynchronous (not real time) online discussions is required to achieve a passing final grade.
+This course requires that exams be written in person.
+If a student is unable to attend exams at the DTC campus, there will be no accommodations made by the instructor but the student may book an exam with a local college or university test centre on a date approved by the department.
+For details, please contact Kim_Petkov@bcit.ca.
+Please note that the student will be responsible for covering the cost of writing the exam with the Test Centre.
 REQUIRED TEXT: Brian Craig, Cyberlaw, The Law of the Interent and Information Technology.
 1st ed.
 ISBN-13: 978-0-13-256087-0 Available at the BCIT bookstore in both e-book format and hard copy.
 Please read pages 15-33 in the course textbook, Cyberlaw for the first week of class online Is online learning for you?
 Please take a look at our FAQ pages www.bcit.ca/distance/faq.shtml and www.bcit.ca/distance/foryou.shtml

 Upon successful completion of this course, the student will be able to:

 - Define basic components of the Canadian legal system.

 - Define and describe patent and trade secrets.

 - Explain and analyze the legal issues surrounding domain names.